 - Get them armed with a flashlight and a bag/basket in preparation for their haul.

 - Explain the rules, or hand them the map/route if you did one.
 If they are older kids, at this stage you could even set a timer.

 - Switch off all the lights and set them off on their Halloween scavenger hunt.

 - Listen for the spooky squeals of delight as they hunt the house in the dark for all their Halloween sweets.

 Have A Halloween Disco At Home

-I hope that’s given you some inspiration of what to do this Halloween.
-2020 is certainly pushing us out of our comfort zones and forcing us to think outside the conventional boxes of our traditional lives.
-Although I’m not going to lie, I’m quite excited not to be spending Halloween trying to keep track of my girls on a dark, cold and probably wet evening on what is always a FREEZING cold day in Yorkshire!
+I hope that’s given you some inspiration for what to do for Halloween 2021.
+I’m quite excited not to be spending Halloween trying to keep track of my girls on a dark, cold and probably wet evening on what is always a FREEZING cold day in Yorkshire!

-These ideas for Halloween in Lockdown will hopefully help you to ensure your kids have an awesome lockdown Halloween despite Corona, which is nightmarish on its own.
+These ideas for Halloween 2021 will hopefully ensure your kids have an awesome lockdown Halloween despite ‘the rona’, which is nightmarish on its own.
 I’m just going to call it and predict that there will be a LOT of viruses inspired costumes this year!